How to Figure Out Your Skin Type and Treat It Correctly

 Your skin releases oil all over your body and scalp naturally.
 This lubricates your skin and protects it from the elements.
 But depending on your personal genetic makeup, you may have higher levels of oil-producing hormones.
 As a result, your skin cranks out far more sebum than that of guys with dry or normal skin types.

 The good news is that oily skin is not bad skin.
-You just need to approach your skincare efforts with your oily skin type in mind.
+You just need to approach your skincare efforts with your oily skin routine and type in mind.
 Instead of randomly choosing the soaps, washes, and moisturizers you use, follow this guide to select products designed for you.

 How to Treat Oily Skin